-We are providing this publication to you, to help you shape your own legacy, and to provide you with the peace of mind with a proper will and estate plan.
+We are providing this publication to help you shape your own legacy, and to provide you with the peace of mind that comes with having a proper will and estate plan.

-Taking the time to use this guide can also help you save time and money - now and for your heirs.
+Taking the time to use this guide can also help save time and money - for you and your heirs.

-- The planning forms can help you organize information to update or create your will before you meet with an advisor. - Proper preparation can help your estate save taxes, probate costs, and unnecessary hassle for your heirs in the future.
+- The enclosed planning forms can help you organize information needed to create or update your will before you meet with an advisor. - Proper preparation can help your estate save taxes, probate costs, and unnecessary hassle for your heirs in the future.